zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v2-guide.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-We have revamped the Polygon Web wallet interface, which has some great UX fixes, a streamlined deposit and withdrawal process, a superior deposit and withdraw tracking module, and notifications on the application to see the status properly.
+We have revamped the Polygon Wallet Suite interface, which has some great UX fixes, a streamlined deposit and withdrawal process, a superior deposit and withdraw tracking module, and notifications on the application to see the status properly.

 :::note

 Most of the images we use here come from the Testnet environment.
 The Mainnet version might show a few sublte differences.

 :::

 :::note

 To deposit and withdraw funds, you can either start by choosing the Polygon Wallet or the Polygon Bridge on the landing page.
 In this tutorial, we choose to begin with the wallet link.

 :::

-## Logging into the Polygon Web Wallet
+## Logging into the Polygon Wallet Suite

 On how to connect to Polygon to Metamask, please refer to this [guide](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/).

-To log into the Polygon Web Wallet you need to access the following URL: https://wallet.polygon.technology/.
+To log into the Polygon Wallet Suite you need to access the following URL: https://wallet.polygon.technology/.

-To log into the testnet version of Polygon Web Wallet, you need to access the following URL: https://wallet-dev.polygon.technology/.
+To log into the testnet version of Polygon Wallet Suite, you need to access the following URL: https://wallet-dev.polygon.technology/.

 To learn how to connect Polygon to Metamask, please refer to this [guide](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/).